InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Conclusions

 \section{Conclusions}

-This study described a method to analyze urban heat flux at the neighborhood scale using thermal images and weather data.
-While thermal images were obtained from a rooftop observatory, weather data were collected from an AWSN.
-From these two data sources, it was possible to assess the heat emitted and stored by building fa\c{c}ades and green areas within a university campus in Singapore.
-In addition, traffic heat fluxes were estimated based on a sequence of thermal images only.
+This study described a method to analyze sensible and latent heat fluxes from building fa\c{c}ades, vegetation, and traffic at the neighborhood scale using thermal images and weather data.
+While thermal images were obtained from a rooftop observatory, weather data were collected from a network of meteorological stations.
+Using these two data sources, it was possible to assess heat fluxes from building fa\c{c}ades and green areas within a university campus in Singapore.
+In addition, the total heat flux from traffic was estimated from a sequence of thermal images.

-Before analyzing urban heat fluxes on the university campus, a sensitivity analysis was performed on the method used to estimate the surface temperature of elements observed from the infrared camera installed in the observatory.
-The analysis revealed that some variables are more sensitive during the day while others are at night.
-Among the sensitive variables, there are the outdoor air temperature and relative humidity, which can be measured from the AWSN.
-Other sensitive variables, however, had to be approximated either from values reported in the literature or from additional instruments.
-These variables include the emissivity of elements observed from the infrared camera, their distance from the observatory, and the surface temperature of the window protecting the infrared camera in a housing.
-To improve the accuracy of thermal images collected by an infrared, these three variables should be directly measured from devices integrated into the observatory.
+Before analyzing heat fluxes, a sensitivity analysis was performed on the method used to estimate the surface temperature of elements seen from the observatory.
+The analysis revealed that the surface temperature assessed from thermal images is more sensitive to some parameters during the day and to others at night.
+Among the sensitive parameters, there is the outdoor air temperature, which can be measured from weather stations.
+Other sensitive parameters, however, had to be approximated either from values reported in the literature or from additional instruments.
+These parameters include the emissivity of elements observed from the infrared camera, their distance from the observatory, and the surface temperature of the window protecting the infrared camera in the protective housing.
+To improve the accuracy of thermal images collected by an infrared camera, these three variables should be directly measured from devices integrated into the observatory.
 For example, studies proposed methods to measure the emissivity of different surfaces from satellite \cite{ogawa2002estimation, da2007spectral, ogawa2008estimating}.
 Another instrument to integrate with the observatory could be a PT100 contact sensor to measure the surface temperature of the window as in the Kipp \& Zonen CNR4 radiometer.